 Nick Harvey

-ACS Chair, Director and SA Chair
+Chair, Director and SA Chair

 Nick is an Emeritus Professor at the University of Adelaide.
 He is currently Vice-President and Life Member of the Australian Coastal Society.
 Formerly he was Director of the Centre for Coastal Research at the University of Adelaide; Vice-Chair of the international scientific steering committee for ‘Land-Ocean Interactions in the Coastal Zone’ (Netherlands) and a member of the South Australian Government’s Coast Protection Board.
 Nick was also one of the Lead Authors for the 4th Assessment Report of the Intergovernmental Panel on Climate Change (IPCC), which in 2007 was jointly awarded the Nobel Peace Prize.
 Nick has over 40 years of experience in coastal research, and over 200 publications including scientific papers and books.

-Vice-Chair, Director and ACT Chair
+Director and ACT Chair

 Bruce Thom

-Patron and Lifetime Member
+Director and Lifetime Member

 Known as the founding father of ACS, Emeritus Professor Bruce Thom is a member of the Wentworth Group of Concerned Scientists and Emeritus Professor at the University of Sydney.